sombrero104/springSecurityForm/README.md

 #### * Example Usage<br/>
 The most basic form based configuration can be seen below.<br/>
 The configuration will require that any URL that is requested will require a User with the role "ROLE_USER".<br/>
-It also defines an in memory authentication scheme with a user that has the username "user"<br/>
-, the password "password", and the role "ROLE_USER".
+It also defines an in memory authentication scheme with a user that has the username "user", the password "password", and the role "ROLE_USER".
 For additional examples,<br/>
 refer to the Java Doc of individual methods on HttpSecurity.<br/>

 <pre>